yoimerdr/py2ren/docs/source/quickstart.rst

   -n, --name                    the base module name, must not contain spaces.
   -il, --init-level             the init level for the init expression.
   -c, --config                  path to the configuration file.
+  -ad, --analyze-dependencies   flag to analyze internal modules on create config.
   -nks, --no-keep-structure     flag to disable keeping the module structure.
   -fc, --force-config           flag to force the creation of the configuration file.
   -h, --help                    show the help message and exit